wanderer-moe/api/README.md

 -   There is a GitHub Action that automatically deploys to Cloudflare Workers on every push to `main` — you can find it in `.github/workflows/deploy.yml`.

--   If you're using Github Actions, you will have to setup a secret with a Cloudflare API token.
+-   If you're using GitHub Actions, you will have to set up a secret with a Cloudflare API token.
 You can generate the API token [here][Cloudflare API Token] — use the `Edit Cloudflare Workers` template.

 ### Database